TomHarrop/atol-qc-annotation/README.md

 > [!TIP]
 > For annotation statistics, run
 > [AnnoOddities](https://github.com/EI-CoreBioinformatics/annooddities).
-> AnnoOddities outputs a standardised GFF called `*.output.AnnoOddities.gff`,
+> AnnoOddities outputs a standardised GFF called `*.AnnoOddities.gff`, which
-> which can be used as input to `atol-qc-annotation`.
+> can be used as input to `atol-qc-annotation`.

 ## Installation